mgmarlow/knavehack/content/index.md

 PCs automatically detect traps and map their environment.

+### Resource expenditure

+Resources (like torches) have lifetimes measured in ticks.
+For example, a torch might have 12 ticks, roughly 2 hours of in-game time.
+A lantern full of oil might have 36.

+At the end of each game turn, record a tick.
+When a resource has reached its maximum ticks, that resource is exhausted (e.g. extinguished).

 ### Random encounters

-The GM rolls a d4 every 15 minutes of real world play.
-A result of 1-2 means the players will encounter a randomly generated creature or distraction in the following turn.
+After each game turn, roll a d8.
+A 1 result means the players encounter a randomly generated creature or distraction in the following turn.

+That encounter appears 2d6 x 10 ft. away from the players.

 ### Creature reactions